 A unique aspect of our BS NEP program is that it prepares students to be eligible for the American College of Sports Medicine Certified Clinical Exercise Physiologist (CEP) examination, and also puts them on the path toward completing education required to take the Registered Dietitian Nutritionist (RDN) examination through the Academy of Nutrition and Dietetics (AND) through the MS NEP Coordinated Program in Dietetics (CPD).
 The MS NEP CPD is unique because of its cognate in physical activity / exercise, allowing students to focus on clinical dietetics while still developing a solid grounding in principles of exercise physiology, exercise testing and exercise prescription.

-The current academic year promises to be another exciting one for the program.
-Revisions to our BS program, with a particular focus on pre-professional preparation for all undergraduates prior to acceptance into the Spokane-based program, are under review.
-The MS CPD program will also undergo some changes to allow for a smoother transition from the BS to the MS level, with further didactic training in graduate level biochemistry, statistics, and research methods.
-And, we are excited to re-establish the MS NEP (thesis) and PhD NEP degree programs, with acceptance into these programs anticipated for fall 2018.
+The current academic year has been important for our continued growth.
+The program officially transitioned into the Elson S. Floyd College of Medicine as a new department.
+Changes to the BS program have recently been approved.
+Students will now follow a pre-health professional track as preparation prior to acceptance into the Spokane-based program.
+The MS CPD program has undergone some changes to allow for a smoother transition from the BS to the MS level, with further didactic training in graduate level biochemistry, statistics, and research methods.
+And, we are excited to re-establish the MS NEP (thesis) and PhD NEP degree programs with recruitment into these research tracks happening fall 2017 for entrance in fall 2018.

 With approximately 15,000 square feet of dedicated teaching, research and office space, the physical home of NEP in the Health Education & Research Building (HERB) is getting a major overhaul consisting of new, state-of-the-art equipment for laboratory courses, practicums and research.